Raqeeb27/ShadowCrypt/README.md

 > Before proceeding with the installation, please ensure you have the necessary [prerequisites](#prerequisites) installed.

 ⭐ **Easy Installation via Standalone Executable:** For the simplest installation, you can download and run the latest release of the project.
-Visit the [executables page](link-to-your-releases-page) to download the standalone executable.
+Visit the [release page](https://github.com/Raqeeb27/ShadowCrypt/releases) to download the standalone executable.
 Running this will guide you through the installation process.

 **Alternatively, you can install from the source code:**